 The skeletal system forms the framework of the body and is mainly composed of the bones and tissues.
 The main functions of the skeletal system are as follows:

 - Helps in movement.

 - Provides shape and support.

 - They are the site for the storage of minerals like calcium.

 Fish is an aquatic organism which belongs to the subphylum Pisces.
-In the taxonomical hierarchy, fishes belong to the kingdom Animalia, phylum Chordata.
+In the taxonomic hierarchy, fishes belong to the kingdom Animalia, phylum Chordata.
 They are in diverse groups which include jawless fish, armoured fish, cartilaginous fish, lobe-finned fishes and ray-finned fish and so on.
 Among these, most of them are ectothermic i.e. cold-blooded organisms.
-According to the behavior and characteristics nature, they show diversity in their bodily structures.
+According to the behavior and characteristics of nature, they show diversity in their bodily structures.
 Most of the fishes have strong and firm bony skeletal system.

 Skeletal System of Fish

 General features of fishes include fins, streamlines and scales and tails.
 But differences are highlighted under their skins.
 Hence classification is much easier based on the skeletal system.
 A variety of fishes is found in aquatic habitat some may be cartilaginous (Chondrichthyes) or bony fishes (Osteichthyes).
 The skeletal system of fishes is either composed of thin and flexible cartilage or hard calcified bones or both.
 They are good swimmers and their body structures are designed accordingly.